If you’ve heard of Naoshima, you have most likely heard of the Benesse House Museum.

 Time Exposed is a series of black and white pictures that Sugimoto took between 1980 and 1997.
 It’s always the same picture, but it’s never the same picture.
-They are picture of the horizon above the sea in different parts of the world, at different times, under different weather, with the horizon exactly in the center of the picture.
+They are pictures of the horizon above the sea in different parts of the world, at different times, under different weather, with the horizon exactly in the center of the picture.
 Also, as the pictures are outside, in the sun, the older ones are slowly deteriorating.
 It’s part of the project and it explains the title too.

 A certain number of them are exhibited on the terrace, a few more can be found outside in different locations around the museum.
 Can you spot the one in the picture above?
-The one of the beach with the two boats?
+The one on the beach with the two boats?

 The Secret of the Sky by Kan Yasuda (1996)

-All the flags of the world (in 1990), made of sand and dirt.
+All the flags of the world (in 1990), are made of sand and dirt.
 They’re all connected by small tunnels, and it’s also a large ant farm.
 Indeed, an ant colony used to live there when the artwork was installed.
 With time, they dug galleries through the flags, some of them have collapsed.